 WFNP — The Cutting Edge of the Hudson Valley

-Welcome to WFNP @ SUNY New Paltz!
+Welcome to WFNP Radio @ SUNY New Paltz!

 You can listen to your favorite student DJs on 88.7FM and wfnp.org!

 Interested in getting involved with the station?
 Sign up HERE.
 WFNP is open to all majors, all class years, all students.
 We have opportunities for anyone to get involved in a number of departments both on the air and off.
 We are always looking for people to join our News Team (covering local news stories, writing stories for our newscasts, engineering, and reporting).
-Want to talk Sports, both professional and college?
+Want to talk sports, both professional and college?
 Join our Sports Department!
 We also need student volunteers for promotions, album and concert reviews for our website, and more.
 Learn about different ways to get involved with WFNP by clicking HERE.

 “It’s all on you now, SUNY New Paltz WFNP 88.7 The Edge.
 Don’t let me down”